-Unlike the other corporate entities, pass through entities are the entities which are not considered as an individual entity for separate tax liability for the income it generates instead of that all the income or profit derived by the entity is transferred to the owner’s account and the same is taxable in the hand of the owner.
+Unlike the other corporate entities, pass-through entities are the entities that are not considered an individual entity for separate tax liability for the income it generates instead of all the income or profit derived by the entity is transferred to the owner’s account and the same is taxable in the hand of the owner.

 In the case of a normal corporate entity, the corporate tax is charged on the income derived by the entity and after the appropriation of the same, the remaining amounts are transferred to the shareholders of the company.
-In the case of the pass through the company which is also known as flow through entity, the revenues are not taxed in the hand of the entity instead the same is taxed directly in the hand of owners or promoters.
+In the case of the pass-through company which is also known as a flow-through entity, the revenues are not taxed in the hand of the entity instead the same is taxed directly in the hand of owners or promoters.
 This way the entity avoids the dividend tax paid during the dividend announced to be paid to the shareholders or investors.
 This helps in removing the double taxation or could be said as a cascading effect caused due to the dividend tax on the income on which later the income tax is also charged.

 Examples of Pass Through Entity

-Let say person A has a small business or is self-employed.
-Let say his income from the business is taxed at the rate of 30 percent as the corporate tax rate.
+Let’s say person A has a small business or is self-employed.
+Let’s say his income from the business is taxed at the rate of 30 percent as the corporate tax rate.
 But when the personal income of the business owner was evaluated it was found that it will fall into the bracket of 20 % even after accumulating the income of the business.
-Seeing this opportunity the A person could incorporate a pass through entity and could benefit from the same.
+Seeing this opportunity the A person could incorporate a pass-through entity and could benefit from the same.

 Types of Pass Through Entity